tjdaley/photofixer/README.md

 target_height | Height of the output image in inches | 9.0
 target_width | Width of the output image in inches | 6.5
-text_color | Color of text used in Bates labeling | "black"
+text_color | Color of text used in Bates labeling | "black" tmp_dir | Temporary folder used for saving frames from movies | "tmp"

 ## Required packages